gp16/ocv-lite/README.md

 The second mechanism is type checking.
 The array of arguments is checked against the array of parameters to see if they are valid or not.
 In fact, it is not guaranteed that all `ICommand` objects implement type checking.
-This is why the API provieds the `AbstractCommand` class, which implements `ICommand` and provides some basic traits like type checking, argument loading, usage manual, etc,.
+This is why the API provides the `AbstractCommand` class, which implements `ICommand` and provides some basic traits like type checking, argument loading, usage manual, etc,.
 On a side note, command programmers are encouraged to extend `AbstractCommand` rather than implement `ICommand` directly.